LabyMod/labymod4-api-wiki/docs/pages/addon/setup/setup.md

 ### The Main Class

-The most important thing about the main addon class is the `AddonListener` annotation.
+The most important thing about the main addon class is the `AddonMain` annotation.
 This annotation allows us to automatically generate the `addon.json`, basically the identifier of your Addon.
 That means without this file, LabyMod can't recognize your Addon, and thus it won't start.

 Now there are two ways to use this main class: